Illustrated image of a frustrated student

 It's time for them to try a different approach.

-Play MuchSmarter ACT
+Play MuchSmarter games

 It's incredibly frustrating for a student to want to get better, but simply not know how.